 In the last years, she worked on human nature between science, philosophy and politics.
 Her new book What's Left of Human Nature: A Post-essentialist, Pluralist and Interactive Account of a Contested Concept (2018, MIT Press) brings together several branches of her research, such as essentialism, causation, explanation, normalcy, reductionism, complexity, integration and unity of sciences, as well as science and values.

 A new project has recently been launched under the label The Epistemology of the In/Human.
 The project is a continuation of the project "Topics in the Human and Social Sciences" (ToPHSS), funded by the CEU Humanities initiative.
-So far it included an interdisciplinary and international conference on Dehumanization: New approaches to the politics of human nature (April 2016) and a smaller philosophical Workshop on Dehumanization (Jan 2017), and further events.

 Recent conferences and workshops organized:

 - Workshop (online) on Thick concepts, co-organized with Catherine Herfeld (Zürich)

 - Workshop (postponed to Jun 2021) on Dehumanization and Narrative Empathy in Literary Theory and Philosophy, co-organized with Andrea Timár (Senior Core Fellow at the Institute for Advanced Studies at CEU), Budapest.